-The 1+2+1 dual degree partnership program is a truly unique college experience with a goal of delivering a strong educational foundation during the first year of study at SUNY Polytechnic Institute.
+The 1+2+1 Nursing Partnership Pathway is a truly unique college experience with a goal of delivering a strong educational foundation during the first year of study at SUNY Polytechnic Institute.
 The development of this foundation is then coupled with a hands-on learning approach in years two and three at St. Elizabeth College of Nursing (SECON) where students will complete over 600 hours of clinical time.
-A student completing the 1+2+1 program will earn both an associate and bachelor’s degree in nursing degrees in four years.
+A student completing the 1+2+1 Partnership Pathway will earn both an associate's degree and a bachelor’s degree in nursing in four years.

 SUNY Poly and St. Elizabeth College of Nursing take pride in the individual advisement and attention given to students.
 Together we are stronger in preparing students to be successful nurses in the 21st century!